esilver0/CATT/sslstrip-experiment.md

 route -n
 ```

-and verify that these host-specific entries appears in the routing table.
+and verify that these host-specific entries appear in the routing table.
 For example:

 <pre>
 Destination     Gateway         Genmask         Flags Metric Ref    Use Iface